“We all have dreams and passions – those which can be easily believed, and those which we don’t reveal to avoid making a joke of ourselves.”

-Your strengths prevent your from falling and become that ground you stand on.
+Your strengths prevent you from falling and become that ground you stand on.
 Derive your power from them while you work on what you aren’t great at.

 Sometimes you might realize that you can’t do some things but you’re great at something else.
 Do what you’re great at.

-If quitting what you’re weak at makes you feel like a loser, do that as well, yet, what’s important is working on your strengths.
+If quitting what you don’t know makes you feel like a loser, do that as well, yet, what’s important is working on your strengths.